dmperandres/StippleShop/README.md

 ## Example tutorial to create a simple stippled vector image
 0. If you run the tool within a virtual machine such as [VirtualBox](https://www.virtualbox.org/), you may need to disable 3D accelleration (disable the option "Enable 3D Acceleration" in the [VirtualBox](https://www.virtualbox.org/) settings) for StippleShop to run smoothly (depends on your host machine).
-1. first let's see how the interaction works in general: watch [the inlcuded video demonstration](doc/stippleshop_demo.mp4)
+1. first let's see how the interaction works in general: watch [the included video demonstration](doc/stippleshop_demo.mp4)
 2. then let's recreate some part of the paper using exactly this example, specifically details from Figure 16; so run the compiled binary (and enlarge or full-screen the window)
 3. select File > New effect; this creates two starting blocks in the workspace
 4. first drag and drop the "Halftoning > Ostromoukhov" filter from the list on the left into the workspace; this will generate the locations for the stipples